 Special Needs Trust

-A special needs trust is established to meet the financial requirements of a dependent with special needs, and appoints them as the beneficiary.
-It funds the beneficiary’s medical care or day-to-day needs while retaining the dependent’s entitlement to government benefits.
+A special needs trust is established to meet the financial needs of a dependent with special needs and appoints them as the beneficiary.
+It funds the beneficiary’s medical care or day-to-day needs while retaining the dependent’s qualification to receive government benefits such as Supplemental Security Income (SSI).
 There are two main types of special needs trusts: first-party and third-party.